bbc/gel/src/components/action-dialogs.md

 ## Expected behaviour

-::: note Results of actions
+::: info Results of actions
 The result of an action taken via an action dialog will depend on the purpose of your dialog and is not specified here.
 Attach listeners to the action dialog's controls as appropriate.
 :::